TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-25-how-to-deprecate-php-package-without-leaving-anyone-behind.md

 ## Why Care About Deprecation as a Maintainer

-I created few packages for [Nette](https://nette.org) in the past, mostly under *Zenify* namespace.
-I used them in my projects extensively and they were slowly growing in downloads.
+I created over 10 packages for [Nette](https://nette.org) in the past under *Zenify* namespace.
+I used them in my projects extensively and they were growing in downloads.
 Then I switched to [Symfony](https://symfony.com) and I worked mostly with Symfony projects.

-If I tell you this in person, you'd know that future of *Zenify* is not based on daily usage of it's author and therefore you'd consider switching to concurrent packages.
+If I tell you this in person, you'd know that future of *Zenify* is not based on daily usage of it's author and you'd consider switching to concurrent packages.

 **The thing is: 95 % of users of your package don't know about your personal development and life path.
 They use `composer require vendor/package-name` and that's it.** Of course, few people follow issues and PRs around your package and they might notice 6-months gap in activity.

 ### Open-Source Holidays

-But in open-source these *pauses* are quite often: you need to finish your work project, focus on boost of another package, you have some personal or family events (wedding, newborn child, break-up, moving to another country etc.), so you take a break.
+But in open-source these *pauses* are normal: you need to finish your work project, focus on boost of another package, you have some personal or family events (wedding, newborn child, break-up, moving to another country etc.), so you take a break.

 **6-months pause gap and 6-months end-of-development pause look the same.
 But they are way different.**